ehansis/til/pages/weighted_percentile_rank.md

-# Weighted Percentile Rank to Benchmark in Skewed Distributions
+# Use a Weighted Percentile Rank to Benchmark in Skewed Distributions

 When you are presenting data, for example in a report or dashboard, it is often a good idea to indicate if a certain value is 'big' or 'small', compared to benchmarking data.